casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ```

-4) Creating the Contract
+4) Create the contract.

-Use the `new_contract` method to create the contract, with its named keys and entry points.
-This creates the contract object and will save the access_uref and the contract package hash in the context of the caller.
-The contract package will be created automatically with the contractPackageHash and the contract is added to the package later with the contractHash.
+Use the [new_contract](https://docs.rs/casper-contract/latest/casper_contract/contract_api/storage/fn.new_contract.html) method to create the contract, with its named keys and entry points.
+This method creates the contract object and saves the access URef and the contract package hash in the context of the caller.
+The execution engine automatically creates a contract package and assigns it a `contractPackageHash`.
+Then, it adds the contract to the package with a `contractHash`.

 ```rust